stenglein-lab/SIV_to_HIV-2/README.md

 This repository contains the scripts used to quantify and tabulate variants in SIV->HIV-2 sequencing datasets as described in [this paper](https://doi.org/10.1016/j.virol.2017.07.005) and [this paper](https://www.ncbi.nlm.nih.gov/pubmed/31576587)

+The code used for the 2017 paper is in captured in [release v1.0](https://github.com/stenglein-lab/SIV_to_HIV-2/releases/tag/v1.0)

 ## to run the analysis pipeline on a dataset

 This pipeline assumes paired-read fastq files as inputs that are named <dataset_id>_R1.fastq and <dataset_id>_R2.fastq.